-- The 802.11i Pre-Shared Key (PSK) is a pre-shared key used to derive session keys for the 802.11i wireless security protocol.
-The key is stored in flash memory encrypted with KEK. - The 802.11i Pair-Wise Master Key (PMK) is established during the EAP-TLS handshake and is used to derive session keys for the 802.11i wireless security protocol.
+- IKE Diffie-Hellman-The IKE Diffie-Hellman key pairs are generated during IKE for use for the key establishment during IKE.
+The key pairs are generated internally and are ephemeral key pairs that are stored in plaintext in memory.
+The key pairs can be zeroized by rebooting the switch. - SSH Diffie-Hellman-The SSH Diffie-Hellman key pair is generated internally and is used during the SSH key establishment.
+This key pair is an ephemeral key pair and is stored in plaintext in volatile memory.
+It can be zeroized by rebooting the switch. - RSA key pair -The RSA key pair is used by TLS and EAP-TLS protocols.
+It is externally generated and stored in flash memory encrypted with KEK. - 802.11i Pre-Shared Key (PSK) is a pre-shared key which is used to derive session keys for the 802.11i wireless security protocol.
+The key is stored in flash memory encrypted with KEK. - 802.11i Pair-Wise Master Key (PMK) is established during the EAP-TLS handshake and is used to derive session keys for the 802.11i wireless security protocol.
 The key is stored in volatile memory in plaintext.
-It can be zeroized in a few milliseconds by rebooting the switch. - The 802.11i session key is used to encrypt 802.11i communications and is derived from the PSK using the key derivation function specified in the IEEE 802.11i standard.
-The key is stored in volatile memory in plaintext and is zeroized in a few milliseconds on reboot. - The data link (Layer 2) encryption key is established during the EAP-TLS handshake and is used to encrypt Layer 2 tunneling frames.
+It can be zeroized by rebooting the switch. - 802.11i AES-CCM session key is used to encrypt 802.11i communications and is derived from the PSK using the key derivation function specified in the IEEE 802.11i standard.
+The key is stored in volatile memory in plaintext and is zeroized on reboot. - Data link (Layer 2) encryption key is established during the EAP-TLS handshake and is used to encrypt Layer 2 tunneling frames.
 It is stored in volatile memory in plaintext.
-It can be zeroized by rebooting the switch. - Passwords are used for authentication.
-The Crypto Officer will not be able to access the CLI and management interfaces until authenticated successfully.
-SNMPv1 can be used to remotely perform non-security-sensitive monitoring.
-SNMP uses a clear text community string for authentication.
-Passwords are also used to remotely authenticate users during RADIUS and to authenticate AAA users. - All passwords are stored encrypted (database files are encrypted with the key encryption key) in flash, except for the Crypto Officer passwords.
-The Crypto Officer password is stored encrypted in the configuration file (default.cfg). - All passwords can be zeroized by overwriting them with new ones or erasing the flash. - PRNG Seeds are used to seed PRNGs, stored as plaintext in volatile memory and zeroized on reboot in a few milliseconds.
+It can be zeroized by rebooting the switch. - Session Keys-The TLS, SSH and IPSec session keys are used to secure TLS, SSH and IPSec traffic respectively by providing confidentiality (DES, Triple-DES, and AES) and integrity (HMAC SHA-1).
+SSH and IPSec secrets are established using the Diffie-Hellman key agreement.
+The TLS, SSH and IPSec session keys are ephemeral keys and are stored in plaintext in memory.
+They can be zeroized by rebooting the module. - Software Integrity-The software integrity test is done using a CRC-32 test. - Passwords